Brand Name: Mifeprex, Korlym, RU486

 Drug Class: Antiprogestins; Cortisol Receptor Blockers

 What Is Mifepristone and How Does It Work?

 The Korlym brand of mifepristone is indicated to control hyperglycemia secondary to hypercortisolism in adults with endogenous Cushing syndrome who have type 2 diabetes mellitus or glucose intolerance and have failed surgery or are not candidates for surgery.

 Mifepristone is available under the following different brand names: Mifeprex, Korlym, and RU486.

-Dosage of Mifepristone:
+Dosages of Mifepristone:

 Dosage Forms and Strengths

 Dosing Considerations – Should be Given as Follows:

 - Mifeprex: Indicated for the medical termination of intrauterine pregnancy through 70 days gestation in combination with misoprostol